 Here’s some advice on transport options to the island.

-The island can be reached easily, by air or by sea, and getting to Aotea/Great Barrier Island forms part of the adventure.
+The island can be reached easily, by air or by sea, and here is a guide to getting to Aotea Great Barrier Island.
+It’s all part of the adventure!

 By Sealink ferry, the crossing from Auckland is a relaxing 4 and a half hours, docking at Tryphena wharf 7 days a week in the summer and 3 days in the winter.
 The ferry is able to transport passengers, freight and vehicles.
 You’ll likely spot dolphins playing in the bow wake of the boat and whales on the horizon.
 There is something magical about arriving by boat to the island, the feeling of a true ocean voyage to discover our paradise.